 How Often Do Women Masturbat? | Explore the Truth

-Studies suggest that women may masturbate anywhere from a few times a month to several times a week, depending on individual preferences and circumstances.
+Studies and clinical sources suggest that women may masturbate anywhere from rarely to several times a week, depending on individual preferences, age, health, and life circumstances.

 The Landscape of Female Masturbation